LiudmilaRodzina/rollingscopes-2023q2-stage0/README.md

   - **[Image Gallery](https://liudmilarodzina.github.io/rollingscopes-2023q2-stage0/image-gallery/)**: Fetches and displays images from the Unsplash API.
   - **[Guess the Number](https://liudmilarodzina.github.io/rollingscopes-2023q2-stage0/random-game/)**: Number guessing game with feedback and score tracking.

 The projects are located in separate branches of this repository.
+This repository is mirrored from my school private repository to showcase the development process.

 **Certificate of Completion**: [View Certificate](https://app.rs.school/certificate/gkpxoxk6)

 For more details, visit [RS School](https://rs.school/).